Want to Stop Drinking Wine every day?

 Everywhere, it’s everywhere.

 Please note, I am not a doctor nor do I play one on the internet.
 There are some real and fatal risks to quitting alcohol if your body is truly addicted to it.
 Ugly stuff like seizures and death.
-If you think that you are addicted, please seek help. (and beyond a blog post!)
+If you think that you are addicted, please seek professional help.

 Because I’ve heard from many of you.
 Many who were encouraged and happy to know they weren’t alone.
 Many who aren’t physically addicted, but having trouble stopping because of their environment.